elastic/ecs-logging-php/CONTRIBUTING.md

 ### Workflow

-All feature development and most bug fixes hit the master branch first.
+All feature development and most bug fixes hit the main branch first.
 Pull requests should be reviewed by someone with commit access.
 Once approved, the author of the pull request, or reviewer if the author does not have commit access,